Brouss3/labyrinth/README.md

 Goals:
 ======

 * It's a game POC.
-Labyrinth grinder in basic 3D viewing a la doom.
+Labyrinth grinder in simple 3D viewing a la doom.
+* Programmed in python3, using no additionnal library
 * You can have fun with it for a few minuts.
+* Only one map proposed...
+It's just a POC

 Usage:
 ======